JulioLu/Network-Programming-APP/README.md

 # telemetry
-The user has the ability to configure some parameters of a mini-drone platform such as flight level, LMotor and RMotor values and then through repeated requests to receive flight information such as attitude, temperature, presoure etc.
+The user has the opportunity to configure some parameters of a mini-drone platform such as flight level, LMotor and RMotor values and then through repeated requests to receive flight informations such as attitude, temperature, presoure etc.

+# BRDM vehicle control
+The user has the opportunity to configure some parameters of a BRDM vehicle and then, as the vehicle moves, through repeated requests to receive and informations such as speed, Engine RPM, intake air etc. by decoding the incoming informations.